wwarthen/RomWBW/Source/Doc/UserGuide.md

 NVRAM may also need to be reset in these circumstances

-* When there has been a loss of power to the NVRAM
+* When there has been a loss of power to the NVRAM.
-* When upgrading to a new RomWBW version, or a RomWBW version that has new switches
+* When upgrading to a new RomWBW version, or a RomWBW version that has new switches.
 * If the NVRAM has been overitten by another application.

 If you want to continue to use NVRAM in your applications you may want to consider storing your data above the RomWBW Switch data.

-The WIZNET class of Network devices also contain NVRAM, currently RomWBW does not support writing configuration to these devices.

 To configure these options an inbuilt ROM application is provided which can be accessed by the command "`W`" from the RomWBW boot menu.

-This application is also built as a CP/M utility, but is not included on an disk image, it is found in the `Binary/Applications` folder of the RomWBW distribution
+This application is also built as a CP/M utility, but is not included on an disk image, it is found in the `Binary/Applications` folder of the RomWBW distribution.

-For further guidance on using this application please see the section "RomWBW System Configuration" in the RomWBW Applications document
+For further guidance on using this application please see the section "RomWBW System Configuration" in the $doc_apps$ document.

+If your system has both a [Front Panel] as well as NVRAM, be aware that the Front Panel switches take precedence over the NVRAM configuration settings.

+Note that the WizNet class of Network devices also contain NVRAM which is entirely separate from the RomWBW configuration NVRAM described here.
+A separate utility is used to set the WizNet NVRAM (see [CP/NET Client Setup]).

 [RomWBW Applications]($doc_root$/RomWBW Applications.pdf)

-### Changing Console and Console speed
+### Changing Console and Console Speed

 Your system can support a number of devices for the console.
 They may be VDU type devices or serial devices.
 If you want to change which